The Two Synod Solution

 necessary agency to coordinate

-of each Primary consist of all of the congregations
+of each Primary shall consist of all of the congregations

-Synod located of the PCUSA, shall maintain fellowship
+Synod located of the PCUSA, and shall maintain fellowship

-in the same with each other and have consistent
+in the same with each other through their Presbytery

 consist of at least 27 congregations.